Survey of Consistent Software-Defined Network Updates: Update Techniques to Guarantee Congestion-Aware Consistency

 \subsection{Definitions}

 The capacitated update problem is to migrate from a multi-commodity flow $\mathcal F_{old}$ to another multi-commodity flow $\mathcal F_{new}$, where consistency is defined as not violating any link capacities and not rate-limiting any flow below its demand in $\min\left(\mathcal F_{old}, \mathcal F_{new}\right)$.
 In few works, e.g.,~\cite{SebastianBrandt2016}, $\mathcal F_{new}$ is only implicitly specified by its demands, but not by the actual flow paths.
 Some migration algorithms will violate consistency properties to guarantee completion, as a consistent migration does not have to exist in all cases.
+It can then be useful to investigate, e.g., what type of rate-limiting is performed~\cite{Zheng2018}.

 Typically, four different variants are studied in the literature: First, individual flows may either only take one path (unsplittable) or they may follow classical flow-theory, where the incoming flow at a switch must equal its outgoing flow (splittable).
 Secondly, flows can take any paths via helper rules in the network during the migration (intermediate paths), or may only be routed along the old or the new paths (no intermediate paths).